benbasson/basson-dot-at/content/blog/20160612-things-uni-doesnt-teach-you-about-software-dev.md

 What topics will be covered?
 ----------------------------

-I'll be publishing these posts weekly over the next 8(ish) weeks:
+I'll be publishing these posts over the coming months:

 * [Thing 1 - Writing code for the long term][2]
 * [Thing 2 - Proper teamwork][3]